Wilaak/Route2/README.md

 Route2::expression([
     // By specifying #^ ... $# you are telling the expression to use regex 'id' => '#^[0-9]+$#',
-    // Uses function to verify that the value of id is numeric 'id' => 'is_numeric',
+    // Uses handler to verify that the value of id is numeric 'id' => 'is_numeric',
-    // Uses function to transform the parameter value 'name' => 'strtoupper'
+    // Uses handler to transform the parameter value 'name' => 'strtoupper'
 ]);
 ```